csdms/bmi-example-fortran/README.md

 ## Build/Install

-To build this example from source with cmake, run
+To build this example from source with cmake, using the current Fortran BMI version, run

+    export BMIF_VERSION=1.2
     mkdir _build && cd _build
     cmake .. -DCMAKE_INSTALL_PREFIX=<path-to-installation>
     make